Odilo Globocnik: Nazi Party and SS career

-In August 1933, Globocnik was arrested for the first time, for his attempt to contact imprisoned Nazis in Klagenfurt.
+In August 1933, Globočnik was arrested for the first time, for his attempt to contact imprisoned Nazis in Klagenfurt.
 In the same year, he became a member of the Austrian SS.
-He was arrested because of his public support for the Nazi Party (NSDAP), as he had become a member of the party in 1931 while he was in Carinthia.
-Although he was arrested four times between 1933 and 1935, he served just over a year in jail.
-Heinrich Himmler intervened on his behalf, after two years of arguments between Globocnik and the authorities.
+He was arrested due to his public support for the Nazi Party (NSDAP), as he had become a member of the party in 1931 while he was in Carinthia.
+Although he was arrested four times between 1933 and 1935, he served just over a year in jail on various political charges.
+Heinrich Himmler intervened on his behalf, after two years of arguments between Globočnik and the authorities.

 His first documented activity for the NSDAP occurred in 1931 when he was documented as distributing propaganda for the party.
-By this point, he had nearly abandoned his work as a building tradesman, and attached himself very closely to the NSDAP.
+By then, he had nearly abandoned his work as a building tradesman, and attached himself very closely to the NSDAP.
 He was assigned to develop a courier and intelligence service for the NSDAP, which channelled funds from the German Reich into Austria.
 In June 1933, in Vienna, Jewish jeweller Norbert Futterweit was killed when a bomb was thrown at his shop.
-This was among the earliest murders in Austria attributable to the Nazis, and a number of historians believe that Globocnik was involved in the attack.
+This was among the earliest murders in Austria attributable to the Nazis, and a number of historians believe that Globočnik was involved in the attack.

-Globocnik joined the Schutzstaffel (SS) on 1 September 1934.
+Globočnik joined the Schutzstaffel (SS) on 1 September 1934.
 His devotion to the Nazi cause paid off, as he was quickly promoted in the party apparatus in Austria.
 He became a Deputy Gauleiter briefly in Vienna and then in Carinthia between January and May 1933.
 He was appointed as the head of the party intelligence apparatus in Carinthia, serving from 1934 to 1936.
 From September 1936 to May 1938, he served as the Chief of Staff of the National Leadership of the Austrian Nazi Party under Hubert Klausner.